 Once your planning committee for the agenda agrees on all of the components, you should immediately secure sponsorship for that Item by a neighborhood or community organization and/or local government department.
-Better still, arrange dual sponsorship-one organization and one government department for each Item.
-For example, the local health department and the Speech and Hearing Association might jointly conduct hearing tests for Quiet Day, or the local housing department may work with the local utility in a demonstration of weatherization and soundproofing.
+Better still, arrange dual sponsorship-one organization and one government department for each item.
+For example, the anna an ann an ann an Arainneach a' bhaile ann an bhail an ann an Arainneach ann an Arainneach ann an Arainneac Ann an Arainneach ann an Arainneach an Arainneach an Arainneach ann an Arainneach ann an Arainneach an Arainneac local health department and the Speech and Hearing Association might jointly conduct hearing tests for Quiet Day, or the local housing department may work with the local utility in a demonstration of weatherization and soundproofing.
 The key element is that you need the assistance of many organizations and agencies.
 If you have done your homework, their doors will already be open to you.
-Tie the schools into the program early.
+The the schools into the program early.